 Every Day is Bike to Work Day—Ride Your Bike!

 While May is National Bike Month, biking isn’t limited to one month a year.

-Even during shelter-in-place, we continue to celebrate riding whenever and wherever we can.
-To ensure you and your fellow riders are doing what you can to stay safe, follow the Centers for Disease Control (CDC) guidelines and refer to our Learn About Bike Safety page.
+To ensure you and your fellow riders are doing what you can to stay safe, refer to our Learn About Bike Safety page.

 With traffic increasing in the Bay Area and restrictions easing for employees returning to campus, we want our community—both drivers and riders—to be attentive to the increased activity.
 Paying attention and avoiding distractions can help keep riders safe on the roadways and on campus.